COVID-19 vaccination programme tells you who is eligible and how to get vaccinated.

 Even if you are fully vaccinated, you can still be infected with covid-19 and pass it on to others.
 If you are identified as a contact of someone with COVID-19 but you are not required to self-isolate, you can still help to protect others.
-As well as getting a PCR test you could:
+As well as taking regular lateral flow tests you could:

 - limit close contact with people outside your household, especially in enclosed spaces